aaronwriight/aaronwriight.github.io/_pages/personal.md

 <b>I <i>love</i> a good story.</b>

-I hold a variety of things in my heart –– all of which, in one way or another, have lent to my story and flavored my approach to cognitive science.
-Chief among these inspirations are the great outdoors and music, and yet no singular peak – terrestrial or acoustic – is independent in its contribution to my story.
-Everything below is laced with a lively blend of its own wonder, a compilation that perpetuates my present curiosities and has carved lessons into my past wanderings.
-If not through my own musings, I hope that what I've stumbled upon finds a place in your story.

-Here are a few (<i>several</i>) of my favorite things . . . in no particular order.
-Ask me about them over coffee or on a hike sometime! :)
+I hold a variety of things in my heart, many of which have shaped my approach to cognitive science.
+I am deeply inspired by the great outdoors and music (among other things), and yet no singular peak, terrestrial or acoustic, reflects my whole story.
+Everything below has been uniquely impactful, whether challenging me to reconcile my understanding of different aspects of humanity, or providing touchpoints to couch my studies in creativity.
+Here are a few (<i>several</i>) of my favorite things, in no particular order.
+I hope they inspire you in some way!

 <p>
   <span class="dropdown-toggle" data-target="art">Art & Media</span>